Sarah Smith Mediation Services

 We retain your personal data for as long as necessary to provide you with our services as our client.
 Thereafter, we keep your information as follows:

-• Case records: for a period of 12 months after the mediation concludes; for training, membership and accreditation purposes or in case of any complaint investigation.
+- Case records: for a period of 24 months after the relevant activity concludes.
+This is to allow for resumption, training purposes, membership and accreditation purposes, or in case of any complaint investigation.

 When we dispose of your information we do so by deleting from our systems, plus destroying any paper records by secure and confidential shredding.
 We avoid holding your personal information in paper format wherever possible.